nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

 - If you want open-ended extension, use a trait (and/or trait object).
   This will ensure that your code makes as few assumptions as possible, which in turn means that you can handle as many clients as possible.

-Because enums are tied to a fixed set of cases, they allow us to generate tighter code, particularly when you are not monomorphizing.
+Because enums are tied to a fixed set of cases, they allow us to generate tighter code, particularly when you are not monomorphizing to a particular variant.
 That is, if you have a value of type `&TypeData`, where `TypeData` is the enum we mentioned before, you can access common fields at no overhead, even though we don't know what variant it is.
 Moreover, the pointer is thin and thus takes only a single word.

 In contrast, if you had made `TypeData` a trait and hence `&TypeData` was a trait object, accessing common fields would require some